featherbear/UNSW-COMP4601/site/content/lectures/implications-of-performance.md

 ![](/uploads/snipaste_2022-07-15_00-19-09.jpg)

 > To overcome this deficiency, you can use the DEPENDENCE directive to provide Vivado HLS with additional information about the dependencies.

+Inter: Specifies the dependency is between different iterations of the same loop.
+If this is specified as FALSE it allows Vivado HLS to perform operations in parallel if the
+pipelined or loop is unrolled or partially unrolled and prevents such concurrent operation
+when specified as TRUE.

+Intra: Specifies dependence within the same iteration of a loop, for example an array being
+accessed at the start and end of the same iteration.
+When intra dependencies are specified as FALSE, Vivado HLS may move operations freely
+within the loop, increasing their mobility and potentially improving performance or area.
+When the dependency is specified as TRUE, the operations must be performed in the order
+specified.